billbennettnz/billbennettnz.github.io/_posts/2022-01-13-From WordPress to Jekyll Project.markdown

 I'd like that to be digitl.nz/wordpress/from-wordpress-to-jekyll-project

 ### Things to explore
-Whether I can embed images and captions with *alt text* in my Markdown editor.x`
+- Whether I can embed images and captions with *alt text* in my Markdown editor.
+- Adding in the PressPatron banner that is at the top of pages on my WordPress site.

 ### Is there anything I missed?
 Until I've got a comment system working you'll have to tell me by email ;).